How to Grow and Plant Daffodils

 We may think of Daffodils as large yellow trumpets of colour, but there are so many more daffodils to choose from.
 There are now around 13,000+ varieties in existence.
 Above are three quite different daffodils, the N. cyclamineus is even smaller than tete a tete.

-Once you have selected your daffodils, the most important thing is to plant them correctly.
+Once you have selected your daffodils, the most important thing is to plant them in the correct depth.

 How to Plant Narcissus common name Daffodil

-The key to make sure your daffodils flower, is to plant them at the correct depth.
+Essential to ensuring that your daffodils flower is to plant them at the correct depth.

 Bulbs come in all sizes, from tiny snowdrop bulbs to the large Alliums.